 Most people do not realize how common burn injuries are in motor vehicle accidents.
 Hot metals, fires, and explosions incident to an accident can cause severe burns, leaving a person’s skin severely damaged and in need of immediate medical attention.
 A burn injury may also be sustained due to airbag deployment or by coming into contact with dangerous, leaking chemicals as a result of the accident.
-The risk of burn injuries in an accident is real and can have lasting impacts on those that sustain them.
+The risk of burn injuries in an accident is real and can have lasting impacts on those who sustain them.

 Common Car Accident Burn Injuries